Maintenance & Operations Building Project

 The design team will review the security lighting on the west elevation.
 Any additional lighting will be shielded to prevent spillage onto adjacent properties.

-Will the Edison Park access from Brenton Lane remain open?
+Will the Edison Park access from Breton Lane remain open?

-The District and City recognize the benefit of park access, and Edison Park will remain accessible from Brenton Lane.
-However, for safety reasons, the access may be temporarily closed during parts of construction.
+The District and City recognize the benefit of park access, and Edison Park will remain accessible from Breton Lane.
+However, for safety reasons, the access may be temporarily closed during parts of the construction.

 Were different layouts of the facility reviewed as part of the design process?

 Various layouts for the building in the back parking lot were considered.
-Ultimately the design team, with the recommendation of the CEQA consultant, chose the location shown in the presentation.
-This location was determined to have the least environmental and noise impact to the surrounding community.
+Ultimately, the design team, with the recommendation of the CEQA consultant, chose the location shown in the presentation.
+This location was determined to have the least environmental and noise impact on the surrounding community.

 What happens to the existing landscape, specific to the wall that will be built behind the building?
 Who is responsible for the damage?
 Will it infiltrate the root system?

 We recognize that the block wall will impact the neighboring properties and have shared our concerns with the City.
 The wall is a City code requirement.
 The wall footing is designed to minimize any impact on the existing landscape.
 The intent is to maintain all work for the new footing and wall on the District property.
-District staff and the architect will invite the residents directly impacted by the wall for a dedicated meeting to provide an opportunity for further discussion.
+District staff and the architect will invite the residents directly affected by the wall to a dedicated meeting to facilitate further discussion.

 What is M&O, and what is the purpose of the M&O building?